 Pala laelia which is a repetition of a person's own words or phrases or coprolalia which is saying inappropriate words or obscenities.

 Tics disorders are often most severe before puberty between the ages of 10 and 12 and usually decrease in severity afterwards.

 Sometimes individuals might notice a specific feeling or urge that happens before the onset of a tick like an itch before reaching to scratch.

 Tics also tend to become more common or more severe during periods of anxiety excitement or exhaustion.

 There's no cure for Tourette's and other tic disorders but tics can be managed through a combination of therapy and medications.

-Cognitive behavioral therapy can help individuals identify triggering events or feelings that precede tics.
+Cognitive behavioural therapy can help individuals identify triggering events or feelings that precede tics.

-Habit reversal training can help someone learn to do movements that are incompatible with the tics like engaging opposing muscle groups which would be like smiling if the tics have frown.
+Habit reversal training can help someone learn to do movements that are incompatible with the tics like engaging opposing muscle groups which would be like smiling if the tics have frowned.

 More research is needed to know for sure these abnormalities are seen in the frontal lobes, cortex, and basal ganglia as well as the circuits that connect them all and the neurotransmitters that help relay messages between nerve cells.